In this role you will be responsible for the following:

-- Utilize season extension methods with the hoophouse and low tunnels.
+- Utilize season extension methods for winter growing in a hoophouse and low tunnels.

-- Maintain display garden aesthetic at PCC Austin Farm.
-Manage whole farm irrigation, integrated pest management, composting, equipment inventory, and trash removal.
+- Manage whole farm irrigation, integrated pest management, composting, equipment inventory, and trash removal.

 - Harvest and process vegetables in compliance with GAPs standards and the Windy City Harvest post-harvest handling guide.